 Computer beginners classes

-Age Action will run classes for over 55s during this Summer and Autumn
+Age Action will run classes for over 55s during this Autumn

 Classes are taught one on one by patient volunteers.
 We balance the number of volunteer tutors and learners, so registration is important.
 Classes run for 5 weeks 2 hours a week in a fun relaxed atmosphere.
 Call 2067399 or 087 1956026.